 On November 20, 1997, PRT Development Corporation was organized as a Delaware corporation for the purpose of acquiring land and developing and selling the developed neighborhood infill retail shopping centers.
 The authorized capital of PRT Development consists of 2,000,000 shares of common stock.
 100,000 of the shares will be issued as Class A voting shares.
 The remaining 1,900,000 shares will be Class B nonvoting.
 As of December 31, 1997, 3,250 shares of Class A common stock were issued and outstanding.
 All of the Class A common stock is constructively owned by USREALTY, and is represented in minority interest.
-Pacific Retail owned 61,750 shares of Class B common stock issued and outstanding at December 31, 1997.
-The Class B common stock is generally entitled to 95% of all distributions made by PRT Development, and the
+Pacific Retail owned 61,750 shares of Class B common stock is generally entitled to 95% of all distributions made by PRT Development, and the